Discussing Torah matters because the Torah matters

 The Bible starts in Genesis 12.

-Now obviously it doesn’t, but understand what I mean when I say that.
+Obviously it doesn’t, but here’s what I mean.
 Prior to Genesis 12, we are hurtling through time at break-neck speeds!
-Genesis 1 by itself crosses millions of years.
+Genesis 1 sends us through millions of years.
 Genesis 2 to 6 sends us through more than a thousand years.
 6 to 11 sends us through hundreds of years.
-If you can imagine this like being in a spaceship moving forward in time, advancing at a speed that keeps up with the narrative of Genesis page by page.
-Moving through Genesis 1, you would be a blur rocketing through space.
-Approaching Genesis 2 you hit the brakes and begin to slow some, but still you’re flying at quite a velocity!
-The stories go by in the blink of an eye––you barely have time to make out the characters of Adam and Eve, Cain and Abel.
+Imagine: you’re in a rocket ship advancing at a pace that keeps up with the narrative.
+Moving through Genesis 1, you’re a blur through space.
+Approaching Genesis 2 you begin to slow but you’re still zipping ahead at notable velocity.
+Incredible stories go by in the blink of an eye.
+You barely have time to make out the characters of Adam and Eve, Cain and Abel.
 In a moment you’re a thousand years ahead of them.
-Still your foot is pressing hard on the brakes.
-Piercing the dark clouds over the flood, your spaceship shakes violently.
+You’re braking hard now.
+Your ship shakes violently as it pierces the dark clouds above the flood.
 It’s decelerating fast.
-You emerge from the other side of the clouds and you get a quick glance of Noah and his family.
-The spaceship is descending toward earth as it slows down.
-Hundreds of years pass in the span of a few paragraphs, and you narrowly miss hitting the top floor of the tower of Babel as you sail past it.
-Still you’re descending and decelerating.
-And then, finally, it happens: the opening of Genesis 12.
+You catch a quick glance of Noah and his family before your rocket sails past.
+You narrowly miss hitting the top floor of the tower of Babel as you descend and decelerate toward the surface.
+Then it happens: the opening of Genesis 12.

-Your spaceship touches down and makes a soft landing.
-It slows to a complete stop at the end of the runway.
-And there before you––no more than 20 feet away––stands a single man, age 75.
-You see him through the front windows of the ship, but he doesn’t seem to notice you.
-Yet God invites you to step out and join him.
-You’re about to go on a long walk with him toward the mountains.
-You’re going to follow him for the next 13 chapters or so, at the pace of a man on foot.
-Compared to the pace at which you’ve been traveling, Genesis 12 is the start of a whole new experience, one that opens up the rest of the Bible.
+Your ship touches down and slows to a stop at the end of a runway.
+There before you––no more than 20 feet away––stands a 75-year old shepherd clutching his staff.
+You see him through your windshield, but he doesn’t seem to notice your presence.
+God now invites you to exit the rocket and join him for a long walk through a barren countryside.
+You’re going to shadow him for the next 13 chapters or so, advancing at the pace of a man on foot.
+Compared to the outrageous speeds you’ve been traveling, Genesis 12 is the beginning of a whole new experience.
 It’s as if the Torah has been hurrying you along just to get you to this one man and his family.
-God has been so excited for you to meet him.
-He couldn’t wait to introduce you to His friend, His companion, this man named Abraham.
+It’s like God’s been so excited for you to meet him and He just couldn’t wait.
+He couldn’t wait to introduce you to His friend, His companion, this shepherd named Abraham.

 Say what?!
-How can God treat a man as an equal?
+How can the Creator of the universe treat a man as His equal?

 Do not hear me lifting Abraham up to God’s level.
 By no means!
 Abraham is but dust and ashes.
 Abraham himself wouldn’t dare do such a thing.
 What I am saying is, God, in a stunning act of grace and humility, bent down and treated Abraham as an equal.
-He humbled Himself enough to do the unthinkable: to initiate a blood covenant with him!
-A blood covenant is done between equals, between committed friends on level ground.
-Yahweh (Y-H-V-H) gave Abram part of His own name.
-The H in Y-H-V-H went to Abram, transforming Abram into Abraham.
-(The other H went to Sarai, making it Sarah.)
-And as we follow this man and his family over the coming years, we find that Abraham really is God’s friend.
-Allow me to make the case with just a few points.
+He humbled Himself enough to do the unthinkable: to initiate a blood covenant with a mere mortal!
+A blood covenant is done on level ground between equals, between committed friends.
+And as we follow this man Abram (soon to be Abraham) over the coming years, we find that he really is God’s friend.
+Allow me to make the case.

-Na is the word used in Genesis 18:4 when Abraham says, Please let a little water be brought and wash your feet, and rest yourselves under the tree” (NASV).
-Na is the word used in Genesis 12:13 when Abraham says, Please say that you are my sister so that it may go well with me because of you, that I may live on account of you” (NASV).
+Na can and does mean please elsewhere in Genesis.
+Na is the word in Genesis 18:4 translated please when Abraham says, Please let a little water be brought and wash your feet, and rest yourselves under the tree” (NASV).
+Na is the word in Genesis 12:13 again translated please when Abraham says, Please say that you are my sister so that it may go well with me because of you...”
+(NASV).

-I mean the two of them were friends, and friends don’t keep such important matters from one another.
+I mean, the two of them were friends, right?
+And friends don’t keep secrets from one another.

 Why Does Noah Curse Canaan?